Menu

 🚶Accessibility

-Entire old town is very walkable on foot with narrow pedestrian streets.
-No motorbike needed.
+Entire Old Town is walkable with flat pedestrian streets.
+No motorbike needed inside.

 🌤️Seasonal